-A course syllabus should minimally convey to students course topics and learning goals, how course-learning resources are available, how students are evaluated and graded, expectations of students enrolled in the course, information about course content and depth, information about learning resources and textbooks, the number of credits awarded and how they can be achieved, and information about the course instructor(s).
+A course syllabus should minimally convey course topics and learning goals, how course-learning resources are available, how students are evaluated and graded, expectations of students enrolled in the course, information about course content and depth, information about learning resources and textbooks, the number of credits awarded and how they can be achieved, and information about the course instructor(s).
 In essence, it conveys course expectations, serves as a durable record of the learning experience and is a tool to support student learning.
-The syllabus is in English.
+Syllabi should also be in English.

 Every group instruction course should have a syllabus.
 Undergraduate independent/directed study courses should follow the Policy on Independent/Directed Study for Undergraduates.

-Starting in spring 2018, three elements need to be included on all course syllabi that may not have been routinely included before now:
+Starting in spring 2018, three elements need to be included on all course syllabi that may not have been routinely included before then:

 - Course learning outcomes – Course learning outcomes are statements about the knowledge and skills that students are expected to know, be able to do, or value by the end of the course.
 Include the course learning outcomes that have been previously approved in the course proposal.
 Please distinguish learning outcomes for undergraduate vs. graduate vs. variable credit activity.
 Find guidance on how to write learning outcomes.